Your Council Tax and Business Rates explained

 If the property is furnished and another property in England or Wales is your main residence, you will be required to pay 100% of the Council Tax charge.

-If the property is unfurnished/furnished and is not your only or main residence you will be required to pay 100% of the Council Tax Charge.
+If the property is not your only or main residence and is empty, you will be required to pay 100% of the Council Tax charge.

 Long Term Empty over 24 months

-If the property is unfurnished and is not your only or main residence and has been empty for more than 24 months, you will be required to pay 150% of the Council Tax Charge.
+If the property is unfurnished and is not your only or main residence and has been empty for more than 24 months, you will be required to pay 150% of the Council Tax charge.
+Even if you have not owned the property for 24 months you will still be liable for the charge if it has been empty under a previous owner and is still empty.

 Some people are not counted when looking at the number of adults resident in a property if they meet certain conditions.

-You may be eligible to a discount if:
+You may be eligible to a discount where there are:

 - full-time students, student nurses, apprentices, youth training trainees and initial teacher-training trainees